FilipKucherenkov/design-principles/README.md

-Contains notes for SOLID, YAGNI, KISS which aim to serve as a reminder.
+Contains simple explanation with examples for common design principle that are useful to follow while being a software engineer (SOLID, YAGNI, KISS).